Osteoporosis & Osteopenia

 Following assessment of your strength and fitness, exercises are tailored to your individual ability and progressed gradually.
 Balance and falls prevention training is also highly important in the presence of Osteoporosis and an integral part of your assessment and treatment plan.

-Nutrition
+Nutrition and Osteoporosis

 It is never too late to start looking after your bones and take steps to reduce the risk of fracture in the future.
 Consuming adequate amount of calcium-rich foods, such as milk, cheese and yoghurt everyday can help prevent or slow down the progression of Osteoporosis.
 By age 65, both men and women lose bone at the same rate.

 Protein also plays an important role in bone health as it helps build and repair bone tissue and muscles.
 Older adults have a high protein requirement due to the need to help maintain bone and muscle mass and reduce fractures.
-Did you know older adults need 1-1.5g protein/kg of body weight.
+Did you know older adults need 1-1.5g protein/kg of body weight?

 Unfortunately, most Australians don’t include enough dairy products in their diet and older Australians are finding it difficult to meet their protein requirements.